-When you leave hospital following your transplant it can take time adjust and many patients talk about getting back to “a new normal”.
+When you leave hospital following your transplant it can take time to adjust, and many patients talk about getting back to a 'new normal'.
 While recovery is relatively straightforward for some patients, it can be very difficult and demanding for others.

 Every person’s recovery is unique and these pages are here to help and support you throughout this journey.

 The Life section focuses on how you can get yourself back to a new normal after your stem cell transplant.
 It has information and advice on a wide range of topics that are important for your recovery, including exercise and diet.
 You can also learn about the financial support that is available to you and how to prepare for your return to either work or education.

 You can find more information, support and advice on the following topics:

 If you have a query or question that isn’t covered here, the clinical nurse specialist (CNS) at your hospital will be able to help or put you in contact with someone who can.

 Alternatively, you could talk to a member of the Anthony Nolan Patient Services team on 0303 303 0303 or firstname.lastname@example.org.